 But before you go all in on Kajabi, though, it’s good practice to look at its strengths and weaknesses, and understand the alternatives available to ensure you’re choosing the right platform for your goals.

 The last thing you want is to spend thousands of dollars and hundreds of hours setting up your online courses on Kajabi only to realize its significant gaps.
 It’s better to go into your platform decision with your eyes wide open on both the good and the bad.

-In this article, we’ll cover what still attracts creators and course instructors to Kajabi today, and what motivates creators to leave its platform if and when they decide to make that move.
-From there, we’ll give you the top 3 Kajabi alternatives, what each does well, and share an overall winner.
+In this article, we’ll cover what Kajabi does well and what motivates some creators and entrepreneurs to leave its platform.
+From there, we’ll give you the top 3 alternatives to Kajabi and what each does well.

-There is a lot that Kajabi does well.
-People are running courses on Kajabi that make millions of dollars each year.
-It’s a stable, marketing-heavy platform for running paid memberships and online courses.
+There are people running their courses on Kajabi and making millions of dollars each year.
+It’s a stable, savvy platform for running paid memberships and online courses.

-When Kajabi talks about being an “all-in-one” platform, they are specifically talking about marketing online courses, selling online courses, and delivering online courses together in one place.
-While Kajabi has a web-based forum feature, until recently, most people who use Kajabi also use a Facebook Group to run their course community.
+When Kajabi talks about being an “all-in-one” platform, they are specifically talking about marketing online courses, selling online courses, and delivering online courses.
+While Kajabi has a web-based forum feature, most people who use Kajabi also use a Facebook Group to run their course community.

 Kajabi’s features include:

-- The ability to set up and run online courses with text, files, photos, and videos you upload to a third-party video hosting service called Wistia.
+- The ability to set up and run online courses with text, files, photos, and videos you upload to a 3rd party video hosting service called Wistia.

 - The ability to engage students with quizzes and polls.